StyleCI/Docs/configuration.md

 * Valid values for use-tabs are false and true.
 * Valid values for print-width are integers between 20 and 200.
 We'd recommend 80, 100, or 120.
 * Valid values for double-quotes are false and true.
-* Valid values for trailing-commas are none, es5, or all.
+* Valid values for trailing-commas are none, es5 (ECMAScript 5 standard), or all.
 * Valid values for semicolons are false and true.
 * Valid values for arrow-parens are avoid and always.
 * Valid values for bracket-spacing are false and true.